-Claudio attended Berklee College of Music where he graduated Magna Cum Laude and was the recipient of the prestigious Duke Ellington Master’s Award, receiving the Boston Music Awards that same year.
-Claudio went on to compose music for feature films, documentaries and television commercials as well as undertaking commissioned works for plays and ballets.
+Claudio is a Berklee College Magna Cum Laude graduate and Berklee Faculty member, a winner of the prestigious Duke Ellington Master’s Composition Award and a winner of the Boston Music Awards.
+He composes music for independent films, documentaries and television as well as commissioned works for plays, art exhibits and ballets.

-Claudio’s live performances include those at Carnegie Hall, The Hollywood Bowl, The Blue Note Jazz Club, The Lincoln Center and in theatres around the world.
-He has performed with some of today’s most influential and respected musicians, including Gary Burton, Yo-Yo Ma, Randy Brecker, Danilo Perez, saxophone legends Joe Lovano, Kenny Garrett and Paquito D’Rivera.
+Claudio’s live performances include those at Carnegie Hall, Royal Albert Hall, The Hollywood Bowl, The Blue Note Jazz Club (NY and Tokyo), and The Lincoln Center.
+He regularly plays and tours in theatres and festivals around the world.
+Claudio performs with some of today’s most influential and respected musicians, including Gary Burton, Yo-Yo Ma, Regina Carter, Randy Brecker, Danilo Perez, Pablo Ziegler, saxophone legends Joe Lovano, Branford Marsalis, Kenny Garrett and Paquito D’Rivera, to name a few.

 Ragazzi teaches Film Composition at the prestigious Berklee College of Music in Boston.

 For a complete list of Film Scores visit:

 For more information visit: